snehalraktate/project-demo/README.md

 # project-demo
-Builds the programe logic using github
+Builds the programe logic using github.